Carolyn Sue

-Carolyn Mary Sue AM is an Australian physician-scientist, professor and research director.
-She has been the Executive Director of the Kolling Institute of Medical Research since 2019 and is also Director of Neurogenetics at Royal North Shore Hospital, Director of the Centre of Excellence for Parkinson's Disease and Movement Disorders, and Director of the National Centre for Adult Stem Cell Research (Sydney Node).
+Carolyn Mary Sue AM is an Australian neurologist, scientist, professor and research director.
+She has been the executive director of the Kolling Institute of Medical Research since 2019 and is also Director of Neurogenetics at Royal North Shore Hospital, Director of the Centre of Excellence for Parkinson's Disease and Movement Disorders, and Director of the National Centre for Adult Stem Cell Research (Sydney Node).
 Sue specialises in complex neurogenetic conditions and runs tertiary referral clinics for patients with diseases such as Parkinson's, mitochondrial diseases, and other inherited movement disorders.
-Her research has identified several previously-unknown mutations that cause neurogenetic disease.
+Her research has identified several previously unknown mutations that cause neurogenetic disease.

 Education and career

 Sue completed a medical degree at the University of New South Wales and a PhD at the University of Sydney in 1997.
 She then received an NHMRC Neil Hamilton Fairley Postdoctoral Fellowship to conduct post-doctoral studies in the laboratory of Salvatore DiMauro at Columbia University in New York City.
 In 2000, Sue returned to Sydney to direct her own research laboratory at the Kolling Institute of Medical Research.
 In 2011, she established the Centre of Excellence for Parkinson's disease and Movement Disorders at Royal North Shore Hospital.

 Professor Sue holds multiple titles and was the inaugural Professor in Neurology at Royal North Shore Hospital.
-She is also a Founding Director of the Australian Mitochondrial Disease Foundation, President-Elect for the Movement Disorder Society of Australia and New Zealand, and Co-Chair of the Education Committee for the International Parkinson's Disease and Movement Disorder Society.
+She is also a Founding Director of the Australian Mitochondrial Disease Foundation, President-Elect for the Movement Disorder Society of Australia and New Zealand, and co-chair of the Education Committee for the International Parkinson's Disease and Movement Disorder Society.